-- 4.1 In exchange for the Deliverables, the Supplier must invoice the Buyer for the Charges in the Award Form. - 4.2 All Charges: - 4.2.1 exclude VAT, which is payable on provision of a valid VAT invoice; and - 4.2.2 include all costs connected with the Supply of Deliverables. - 4.3 The Buyer must pay the Supplier the Charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds using the payment method and details stated in the Award Form. - 4.4 A Supplier invoice is only valid if it: - 4.4.1 includes all appropriate references including the Contract reference number and other details reasonably requested by the Buyer; and - 4.4.2 includes a detailed breakdown of Delivered Deliverables and Milestone(s) (if any). - 4.5 The Buyer may retain or set-off payment of any amount owed to it by the Supplier under this Contract or any other agreement between the Supplier and the Buyer if notice and reasons are provided. - 4.6 The Supplier must ensure that all Subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
-If this does not happen, the Buyer can publish the details of the late payment or non-payment. - 4.7 The Supplier has no right of set-off, counterclaim, discount or abatement unless they're ordered to do so by a court.
+- 4.1 In exchange for the Deliverables, the Supplier must invoice the Buyer for the Charges in the Award Form. - 4.2 All Charges: - 4.2.1 exclude VAT, which is payable on provision of a valid VAT invoice; and - 4.2.2 include all costs connected with the Supply of Deliverables. - 4.3 The Buyer must pay the Supplier the Charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds using the payment method and details stated in the Award Form. - 4.4 A Supplier invoice is only valid if it: - 4.4.1 includes all appropriate references including the Contract reference number and other details reasonably requested by the Buyer; and - 4.4.2 includes a detailed breakdown of Delivered Deliverables and Milestone(s) (if any). - 4.5 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 4.6 The Supplier has no right of set-off, counterclaim, discount or abatement unless they're ordered to do so by a court.